ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-When you specify the names of the actions, they must be full qualified.
+When you specify the names of the Actions, they must be full qualified.

 ## Triggers
 {: #openwhisk_rest_api_triggers}

-To create a trigger, the minimum information you need is a name for the trigger.
-You could also include default parameters that get passed to the action through a rule when the trigger gets fired.
+To create a Trigger, the minimum information you need is a name for the Trigger.
+You could also include default parameters that get passed to the Action through a Tule when the Trigger gets fired.

-Create a trigger with name `events` with a default parameter `type` with value `webhook` set.
+Create a Trigger with name `events` with a default parameter `type` with value `webhook` set.
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/triggers/events?overwrite=true \
 -X PUT -H "Content-Type: application/json" \